ONE DAY IN TAKAYAMA, JAPAN

 Uber and taxis are of course available, but can be expensive.

-You can also join a bike tour or walking tour of Dublin, to get lots insider information from a local guide.
+You can also join a bike tour or walking tour of Dublin to get lots of insider information from a local guide.
 Or renting a bike or just walking around are great ways to explore the city as well, especially because many attractions are within the City Centre.

-Be sure to look into the right directions before crossing a street (there are some helpful writings on some roads, which are a nice reminder as a traveler who’s not used to left lane traffic).
+Be sure to look into the right directions before crossing a street (there are some helpful writings on some roads as well).

 My Opinion on Dublin

-We also meet some friendly Dubliners, who make us feel very welcome in their city, like our guides mentioned before, hotel receptionists, bus drivers, or taxi drivers.
+We also meet some friendly Dubliners, who make us feel very welcome in their city, like our guides, hotel receptionists, bus drivers, or taxi drivers.
 They all have cool stories to tell, and their sense of humour makes us laugh a lot!

 One of the cab drivers truthfully says that the Guinness at the Guinness Storehouse is the most expensive in Ireland, lol!
 Another one raves about tasty Indian food in Dubai, then tells us that while Dublin is beautiful, visitors should also spend some time in the rest of Ireland!